warnat/openproject-revisions_git/README.md

 Add a Gemfile.plugins to your OpenProject root with the following contents:

-	gem "openproject-revisions", :git => "https://github.com/oliverguenther/openproject-revisions.git", :branch => "dev"
+	gem "openproject-revisions", git: "https://github.com/oliverguenther/openproject-revisions.git" branch: "dev"
-	gem "openproject-revisions_git", :git => "https://github.com/oliverguenther/openproject-revisions_git.git", :branch => "dev"
+	gem "openproject-revisions_git", git: "https://github.com/oliverguenther/openproject-revisions_git.git" branch: "dev"

-#### 2. Sudo rights
+#### 2. Gitolite access rights

-Ensure the user running OpenProject can sudo to the gitolite user.
+Ensure the user running OpenProject can read and write to the gitolite repostories directory.

-Assuming that user is called *openproject* and the gitolite user is *git*, open visudo and add:
+This is required for two reasons:

+ 1. Read the git tree for browsing the repository
+ 2. Remove deleted repositories (Gitolite doesn't remove them)

+We have already changed the configuration file ``gitolite.rc`` to set future permissions on repositories to 0770.
+To set the permissions of the existing repositories folder.

+  chmod -R 770 <git home>/repositories

+Next, add OpenProject to the ``git`` group (assuming your gitolite user is ``git`` and your OpenProject user is ``openproject``) to allow OpenProject to access the repositories.

-	openproject        ALL=(git)      NOPASSWD:ALL
+  addgroup openproject git

+Make sure you can access the repositories from openproject:

+  su - openproject -c 'ls <git home>/repositories'

 #### 3. Gitolite access

 Make sure you can ssh into gitolite from the openproject user.
 If you run the following command, the output below (or similar for gitolite2) should appear. **If it does not, this is a gitolite configuration error.**